Community Benefit Fund to distribute $20,000 in grants administered by US Wind Force Foundation

 Keyser, WV – US Wind Force Foundation, Inc. today announced that it is accepting applications from qualified nonprofits for grant funding from the Pinnacle Wind Farm Community Benefit Fund.
 Pinnacle Wind Farm is indirectly owned and operated by Clearway Energy Group (“Clearway”).

-“We are honored to be of service to Mineral County and its residents, particularly at this time of so much need,” said Jim Cookman, President of the US Wind Force Foundation and partner in the wind energy development company, Laurel Renewable Partners, Pinnacle Wind Farm’s prior developer.
-“We look forward to reviewing the many applications we expect to receive.
-We appreciate the community’s broad support for Pinnacle, and Clearway Energy’s continued support for the community.”
+“This is a continuation of a long-term relationship between the foundation and the communities surrounding the wind farm,” said Jim Cookman, President of the US Wind Force Foundation and partner in the wind energy development company, Laurel Renewable Partners.
+“We appreciate the community’s broad support for the project, and Clearway Energy’s continued support for the community.”

 The grant applications will be subject to a rigorous review process by an Allocation Committee made up of Mineral County residents.
 “It’s rare to see companies give local control over donated money.
 I’m proud to serve on the committee and I remain confident in the other members of the committee,” noted Cindy Pyles, Chair of the Allocation Committee.

 To learn more about the Pinnacle Community Benefit Fund and the grant application process, please visit the foundation website www.uswff.org.
 The grant application form is also available on the foundation website at http://www.uswff.org/forms/USWFF_Grant_Application.pdf.